 View the Radiologic Technology Program

+Surgical Technologists assist in surgeries by setting up the operating room, passing instruments and other supplies to the surgeon, and assisting in various aspects of the surgical procedure.
 Students gain experience in the latest cutting-edge technologies and can complete the program in 12 or 18 months.
-Average starting salary is $30,000 per year.

 View the Surgical Technology Program